 While the rates are always applied on a nightly/daily basis, it’s cheaper when you’re looking to rent for a month.
 If you were to rent for five days or a week, the nightly rent would be higher.

 Also, these are average prices for different types of RVs.
-You can find cheaper, older options, as well as more expensive newer models for higher rates.
+You can find cheaper, older options and more expensive newer models for higher rates.

 You’ll be paying for the whole month, most likely upfront.
 For instance, if you’re renting a fifth wheel for $125, you’ll be paying $3,750 for the month.

 Rent is not the only expense, as you might also have to pay extra for some optional amenities with the RV.
-Most of them come with generators, but there’s typically a small charge.
-Then there might also be a small charge for the insurance premium.
+Most come with generators, but there’s typically a small charge.
+Then, there might also be a small charge for the insurance premium.

-For these reasons, it’s best to rent from other owners as you get a flat rate without any extra hidden charges or optional amenities.
+For these reasons, renting from other owners is best, as you get a flat rate without extra hidden charges or optional amenities.
 The owner lists what it offers and how much it’s for, and you pay if you like it.

 Tips for Renters Renting an RV